benhurdavies/react-snake-game/README.md

 ### React and Redux

 * **create-react-app** - Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app) is used to get a production-ready React application quickly off the ground.
 It configures things like Webpack and Babel, so you don't have to.
-In order to further customize this starter kit with some additional tools, like Sass, we leverage a fork of react-scripts, called [custom-react-scripts](https://github.com/kitze/custom-react-scripts).

 * **Redux** - We use [Redux](https://github.com/reactjs/redux) to manage complex application state.
 In the app, you'll find an example workflow to add items to a list.